Amanuel-Shetaye/autocomplete/README.md

 Push your code to Git.
 Do this often.
 Once you have run and tested your completed program locally:

 1. Submit your code on gradescope to the autograder.
 2. Submit a PDF to Gradescope in the separate Analysis assignment.
-Be sure to mark pages for the questions as explained in the [gradescope documentation here](https://help.gradescope.com/article/ccbpppziu9-student-submit-work#submitting_a_pdf).
+Be sure to mark pages for the questions as explained in the [Gradescope documentation here](https://help.gradescope.com/article/ccbpppziu9-student-submit-work#submitting_a_pdf).

 ### Grading